-PREVIEW: NBC begins unwrapping 2021 Christmas specials
+Preview: NBC begins unwrapping 2021 Christmas specials

-(WCMH) — Wednesday night, NBC is kicking off the 2021 Christmas season with two holiday specials with “Christmas in Rockefeller Center” at 8 p.m. and “Kelly Clarkson Presents: When Christmas Comes Around” at 10 p.m.
+Wednesday night, NBC is kicking off the 2021 Christmas season with two holiday specials with “Christmas in Rockefeller Center” at 7 p.m. and “Kelly Clarkson Presents: When Christmas Comes Around” at 9 p.m.

 The classic “Christmas in Rockefeller Center” special will include the official tree-lighting ceremony of the Christmas tree outside the New York landmark building which, according to the network, is a Norway Spruce that measures 79-feet tall and 46-feet wide and weighs approximately 12 tons.